uaf-arctic-eco-modeling/dvm-dos-tem/docs_src/sphinx/source/examples_and_tutorials/example_experiment_0.rst

 Example Experiment 0: We want to conduct a full single-site simulation, explore the output data and produce preliminary plots.

-The examples assume that you are running on the ``dvmdostem`` Docker stack.
+The example solutions assume that you are running on the ``dvmdostem`` Docker stack.
+Example solutions are presented in collapsable blocks.
+The blocks are color coded:

+.. collapse:: Full working solution.
+  :class: working

+  This example should work.

+.. collapse:: Partial solution.
+  :class: partial

+  This example should get you most of the way there.

+.. collapse:: Broken or solution.
+  :class: broken

+  This example might have problems.

 ***********************
 Design Specification